Malien/motum-service/README.md

 But before you do that, make sure you provide (either through `.env` file or by pre-populating your environment) following environment variables
 - `ACCESS_TOKEN_SECRET` - token used to sign access tokens provisioned by an API
 - `REFRESH_TOKEN_SECRET` - token used to sign refresh tokens provisioned by an API
+- `PORT` - port on which the whole service (API Gateway) will be served from
 - `DATABASE_URL` - posrgress URL to a database in format:
 `postgresql://<username>:<password>@<hostname>:<port>/<database>?schema=<schema_name>`
 (for e.g. `postgresql://user:password@localhost:5432/motum?schema=public`)